egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 Have you experienced this?

 You know exactly what would be the right thing to do.
-Right now you could change a situation for the better.
-Help someone, improve an organisation, turn round a wicked situation.
+Right now, you could change a situation for the better.
+Help someone, improve an organization, or turn a hopeless situation.

 Yet, you hesitate.